Meeting Date: Monday, 18 December 2017

 5.1 – Written Proxy

-Included in the bundle distributed to the Full Members with this Annual General Meeting Notice is a voting form (in PDF file format) entitled “2014-sf-ballot.”
-If a Full Member intends to submit a ballot to vote by written proxy (instead of using the online voting application), each Full Member should do the following as described immediately below in Section 5.1.1.
+Included in the bundle distributed via email to the Full Members with this Annual General Meeting Notice is a voting form (in PDF file format) entitled “2017-sf-ballot.”
+If a Full Member intends to submit a ballot to vote by written proxy (instead of submitting one via return email), each Full Member should do the following as described immediately below in Section 5.1.1.

 5.1.1 – Minimal Procedure for Proxy Voting